p3t/spring-cursorpaging/README.md

 ### Example: Extend filter with custom rules

 In some cases you might want to filter the results by defining your own custom rules.
-One example where this could be useful is, when you need to implement sophisticated access rights (ACLs.
+One example where this could be useful is, when you need to implement sophisticated access rights (ACLs).

 In order to support this, `cursorpaging-jpa` provides an interface: `FilterRule` which can be used to extend the internally executed criteria query with custom `Predicates`.